 Vehicular Homicide.
 11 Del.
-C. §§ 630-30A have not been specifically retained in Section 1104 because the Proposed Code already covers the situations they address.
+C. §§ 630-30A have not been specifically retained in Section 1004 because the Improved Code already covers the situations they address.
 11 Del.
-C. § 630(a)(1) punishes causing death by criminally negligent driving as a Class D felony, which is identical to Section 1104.
+C. § 630(a)(1) punishes causing death by criminally negligent driving as a Class D felony, which is identical to Section 1004.
 In that case, no additional offense is necessary.
 11 Del.
 C. § 630(a)(2), however, punishes causing death by driving with ordinary negligence under the influence.
-As already discussed, ordinary negligence is not an available basis of criminal liability in the Proposed Code.
-Yet, Section 213 imputes reckless culpability upon a voluntarily intoxicated defendant who would have been aware of the risks he took had he been sober.
-In that case, someone who kills another person while driving under the influence will be liable for manslaughter-a two or three grade increase over the degrees of vehicular homicide.
-That is also the reason why § 630A need not be included in Chapter 1100.
-Sentencing provisions in §§ 630(c) and 630A(c) relating to prosecution of certain minors as adults have not been retained because any rules governing prosecution of minors as adults are addressed outside of the Proposed Code, in Title 10.
+As already discussed, ordinary negligence is not an available basis of criminal liability in the Improved Code.
+Yet, Section 211 imputes culpability upon a voluntarily intoxicated defendant.
+In that case, someone who kills another person while driving under the influence could be liable for manslaughter-a two or three grade increase over the degrees of vehicular homicide.
+That is also the reason why § 630A need not be included in Chapter 10, Subchapter I. Because all substantive provisions in §§ 630-30A are covered by the Improved Code, the specific sentencing provisions in §§ 630(c) and 630A(c) relating to prosecution of certain minors as adults cannot be retained.
+There is no basis in current law to broaden the application of these particularized provisions to the general criminally negligent homicide offense.
+On the other hand, retaining these provisions in Title 11 and restricting them to their current field of application would require the creation of special carve-outs for "vehicular homicide" from the Section 1004.
+Because the creation of such special carve-outs is contrary to the Improved Code's goal of consolidation, these procedural provisions are not retained.

 Operation of a Vehicle Causing Death.
 21 Del.
-C. § 4176A has not been incorporated into Chapter 1100, and it is recommended that the offense be removed from Title 21.
+C. § 4176A has not been incorporated into Chapter 10, Subchapter I, and it is recommended that the offense be removed from Title 21.
 21 Del.
 C. § 4176A punishes causing death while driving a motor vehicle.
 But, it imposes strict liability as to causing death whenever a driver is committing a moving violation under the Motor Vehicle Code.
-Although the offense is nominally called an unclassified misdemeanor, § 4176A authorizes up to 30 months' imprisonment-more time than a Class 8 felony, under the proposed grading scheme.
+Although the offense is nominally called an unclassified misdemeanor, § 4176A authorizes up to 30 months' imprisonment-more time than a Class 9 felony, under the proposed grading scheme.
 The drafters could find no other strict liability offenses in current Delaware law that are punished as felonies.
 This is not surprising, because strict liability is usually reserved for minor regulatory offenses.
-Because this offense is such a great departure from the policies underlying current Delaware law, it has not been retained in Chapter 1100.
+Because this offense is such a great departure from the policies underlying current Delaware law, it has not been retained in Subhapter I.